86Box/docs/settings/input.rst

 Joystick
 --------

 Game port controller to emulate.
-The following choices are available:

 * **Standard 2-button joystick(s):** up to two controllers, each with two buttons and a single analog stick.
 * **Standard 4-button joystick:** single controller with four buttons and a single analog stick.